 Nevadans pack up and move more often today than ever before.
 Whether you’re moving for school, work, to be near family or just for an adventure, the average Nevadan moves several times in their lifetime.
 Lots of people move by renting a moving truck.
 Even if they’ve never driven a truck, many people reserve a rental and drive to their new home.

 With so many people on the move, some moving truck accidents are inevitable.
-If you’re involved in a moving truck accident, you might wonder who’s responsible and if you will need the help of a personal injury attorney.
+If you’re involved in a moving truck accident, you might wonder who’s responsible and if you will need the help of a Las Vegas personal injury law firm.
 Here’s what you need to know about who’s liable in a moving truck accident.

 Moving Truck Accident Liability Often Involves More Than One State